SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

-Here is the definition of the primitive implementing integer division.
+Here is the definition of the primitive for integer division.

 ```
 CInterpreter >> primitiveSmallIntegerDivide